Friedrich42/murrr.space/content/posts/how-to-create-a-tech-blog.md

 ## Assumptions

 * You can work with terminal (bash, zsh, fish, etc.).
-* You can work with [git](https://git-scm.com/) and familiar with [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+* You can work with [git](https://git-scm.com/) and familiar with [trunk git flow](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development).
 * You are familiar with [cloudflare](https://www.cloudflare.com/), ideally worked with it earlier and your domain is parked on cloudflare.
 * You are familiar with [hugo](https://gohugo.io/)